About the HDSG Audio Archive

 Work on Cluas ri Claisneachd began in 2015 with the aim of making all recordings in the possession of Celtic and Gaelic at the University of Glasgow available online.
 This project was started by Abi Lightbody, who indexed the recordings and then worked with DASG’s Research Systems Developer Stephen Barrett to build the online archive.
 Eilidh Cormack joined the project in 2018 to continue development of the website and contribute to the transcription work.

 The archive contains recordings made during the collection process for the Historical Dictionary of Scottish Gaelic and other recordings that were donated to Celtic and Gaelic over the years.
 Cluas ri Claisneachd contains 140 hours’ worth of audio files, including recordings made by Angus Martin in Argyll and A. J. Smith in Canada as well as many others.
-The Uist Digitisation Centre digitised these recordings for DASG and eight files will be made available on our website at the time of launch (27.08.18).
+The Uist Digitisation Centre digitised these recordings for DASG and our thanks goes to them for their help in getting the archive up and running.